-Certainly, stunting is a significant public health issue associated with increased morbidity, unhealthy development and mortality from infections (5).
-For instance, greater risk of metabolic syndrome has been found among adults who were stunted in early childhood (9, 10).
-This is because malnutrition in the early years can trigger "permanent epigenetic changes in metabolism, (11)," which, although necessary for survival, can result in rapid weight gain and obesity, increased risk hypertension and high blood sugar.
-For South Africa, this association cannot be ignored, as it poses serious public health consequences in a country already grappling with the burden of HIV and AIDS, among other diseases (12).
-Apart from the increased morbidity, it is believed that poor linear growth observed in the first 24 months of life is associated with delayed cognitive development and poor academic achievement through a shared set of determinants (such as poor nutrition, repeated infection and inadequate psycho-social stimulation)(13), leading to adverse outcomes affecting the entire lifecycle (14), and even persisting into the labour force (15).
-For instance, using the Young Lives (YL) from India, Ethiopia, Peru and Vietnam, and a Multivariable probit regression approach, Crookston et al. (16) found an inverse relationship between stunting at age one and achievement in mathematics, reading comprehension, and receptive vocabulary.
-Casale (17), who used data from four waves of the National Income Dynamics Study (NIDS, South Africa), found that children who had a low height for age in the early period were likely to complete fewer years of schooling by age 14 years than their peers who did not experience stunting.
-The South African Birth to Twenty Cohort Study also suggests that not just the quantity and quality of nutrition make a difference, but also the timing (18, 19).
+epigenetic changes in metabolism'(11), which, although necessary for survival, can result in rapid weight gain and obesity, increased risk hypertension and high blood sugar.
+For South Africa, this association cannot be ignored, as it poses serious public health consequences in a country already grappling with the burden of HIV and AIDS, among other diseases(12).
+Apart from the increased morbidity, it is believed that poor linear growth observed in the first 24 months of life is associated with delayed cognitive development and poor academic achievement through a shared set of determinants (such as poor nutrition, repeated infection and inadequate psychosocial stimulation)(13), leading to adverse outcomes affecting the entire lifecvcle(14), and even persisting into the labour force(15).
+For instance, using the Young Lives (YL) from India, Ethiopia, Peru and Vietnam, and a multivariable probit regression approach, Crookston et al.(16) found an inverse relationship between stunting at the age of 1 year and achievement in mathematics, reading comprehension, and receptive vocabulary.
+Casale(17), who used data from four waves of the National Income Dynamics Study (NIDS, South Africa), found that children who had a low height-for-age in the early period were likely to complete fewer years of schooling by the age of 14 years than their peers who did not experience stunting.
+The South African Birth to Twenty Cohort Study also suggests that not just the quantity and quality of nutrition make a difference, but also the timing^(18,19).
 Even if their nutritional status improves, children who have been stunted in early childhood never quite catch up in academic outcomes(20).
 In this way, malnutrition can hinder children from reaching their full potential.
-Although some studies have shown that this association is counteracted when controlling for psychosocial and environmental factors (13), for a country like South Africa with one of the most unequal education systems globally (21), stunting adds an additional layer that cannot be ignored.
+Although some studies have shown that this association is counteracted when controlling for psychosocial and environmental factors(13), for a country like South Africa with one of the most unequal education systems globally(21), stunting adds an additional layer that cannot be ignored.

-Undoubtedly, the adverse effects of stunting in early childhood are well-documented.
-However, some studies have questioned the stability of stunting over time, arguing that recovery is possible beyond two years and in early adolescence (22).
+Undoubtedly, the adverse effects of stunting in early childhood are well documented.
+However, some studies have questioned the stability of stunting over time, arguing that recovery is possible beyond 2 years and in early adolescence(22).
 Proponents of this view have used different approaches to support the claim of stunting recovery.
-For instance, Faye et al. (23), who used the height-for-age Z-score (HAZ) slope modelling to estimate changes in linear growth- found that the incidence of recovery from stunting was approximately 45%.
-In Casale's study (4), a sample aged 24-36 months at baseline was used, given that the prevalence of stunting often increases between birth and two years, peaking somewhere between the ages of two and three years.
+For instance, Faye et al.(23), who used the height-for-age Z-score (HAZ) slope modelling to estimate changes in linear growth, found that the incidence of recovery from stunting was approximately 45%.
+In Casale's study(4), a sample aged 24-36 months at baseline was used, given that the prevalence of stunting often increases between birth and 2 years, peaking somewhere between the ages of 2 and 3 years.
 Thus, using a starting point for stunting too early can lead to misreporting of catch-up growth.
 However, this perspective, referred to in the literature as catch-up growth or recovery from stunting, has become contentious in nutrition research.
-For instance, Leroy et al. (24) questioned the validity of this claim, arguing that both the methods and the measures often used are not adequate to estimate stunting recovery.
-Further, they recommend that catch up growth can only happen under certain conditions, such as when growth-inhibiting conditions are controlled.
+For instance, Leroy et al.(24) questioned the validity of this claim, arguing that both the methods and the measures often used are not adequate to estimate stunting recovery.
+Further, they recommend that catch-up growth can only happen under certain conditions, such as when growth-inhibiting conditions are controlled.